scolomar/dca/5-Orchestration/3-High_Availability_cluster.md

 echo '<?php phpinfo();?>' | docker config create index.php -
 docker service create --config source=index.php,target=/app/index.php,mode=0400,uid=65534 --constraint node.role==worker --entrypoint php --mode replicated --name phpinfo --publish 8080 --read-only --replicas 1 --restart-condition any --user nobody --workdir /app/ php -f index.php -S 0.0.0.0:8080
 ```
-I have on purpose deployed one single replica so as to show how Docker will manage to keep one instance of our application permanently available.
+I have on purpose deployed one single replica so as to show how Docker will manage to keep it permanently available.
 The `constraint` option will force Docker to deploy the container on a worker node (instead of a manager node).

 First we are going to manually kill the container and see how Docker engine reacts to this situation.